LappleApple/feedmereadmes/README.md

 This project originated during a conversation at FOSDEM 2017 between folks at RedHat and Zalando.
 It's here to serve:
 - **project authors** looking for README feedback and help.
 Add the link to your project README via this repository's Issues tracker.
 You'll receive a thorough README edit and feedback to help you sharpen your project's "why," "how," and "what."
 We apply [Zalando's product analysis template](https://github.com/zalando/zalando-howto-open-source/blob/master/producttemplate.md) and other resources for this. :)
 - **writers and editors** who would like to help the open source community but aren't sure where to start.
 Pick a project in the Issues tracker and start working your wordsmith magic.
+[GitHub's tutorial](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) for new users will help you to find your way.
 - **product specialists/managers** who want to contribute to open source development.
 Lend your expertise to help devs strengthen their project purpose and vision.

 ### Press/More Info